MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 ms.technology: windows-devices
 ---

-## Overview
+## USB Audio 2.0 Drivers

-Starting with Windows 10, release 1703, a USB 2.0 driver is shipped with Windows.
+Starting with Windows 10, release 1703, a USB Audio 2.0 driver is shipped with Windows.
 This driver provides basic functionality including:

 - The driver is designed to support the USB Audio 2.0 device class.
 For more information see [http://www.usb.org/developers/docs/devclass_docs/](http://www.usb.org/developers/docs/devclass_docs/)
-- The driver is a WaveRT Audio Port Class
+- The driver is a WaveRT audio port class miniport.
 - The driver supports power management including USB selective suspend
 - DRM and copy protected content is not supported

 The driver is named: _usbaudio2.sys_ and the associated inf file is _usbaudio2.inf_.

 The driver will identify in device manager as "USB Audio Class 2 Device".
-This name will be overwritten with USB Product string, if it is available.
+This name will be overwritten with a USB Product string, if it is available.

 The driver is automatically enabled when a compatible device is attached to the system.
+However, if a third-party driver exists on the system or Windows Update, that driver will be installed and override the class driver.

 ## Architecure